JelenaBanjac/intelligent-agents/reactive/README.md

     - the **probability of the transition** and
     - the **reward of the transition**.

 Remember that a reactive agent chooses an action depending **only** on its perceived state of the world.
-So, be very careful and test wer representation on paper before we start programming !
+So, be very careful and test an representation on paper before we start programming !

 Furthermore, we need to define:
 - `Best(S)`: vector indicating the best action from a state